Russian corvette Aleksin: Construction and career

 MPK-224 was laid down on 28 February 1987 at Peene-Werft, Wolgast.
 Launched on 30 March 1988 and commissioned on 31 March 1989 into the Baltic Fleet.

 In 1990 and 1993, as part of the KPUG, he became the owner of the Navy Commander's Prize for anti-submarine warfare.

 On 5 March 2005, the ship was renamed Aleksin as the city of Aleksin in the Tula region is patronizing the ship.

 In 2010, the interim commander of the IPC signed an inaccurate act of acceptance of the repair work performed on the ship and certified it with the seal of the military unit.
 On the basis of this document, the military department transferred more than 2.3 million rubles to a commercial organization.
 According to the investigation, virtually no work was carried out on the ship.
 Criminal case initiated.

 At the end of 2014, he was recognized as the best in the combination of ships to guard the water area of the Baltic Fleet.

 In May 2016, it became known that the ship sonar systems MGK-335MS, as well as the MG-339T Shelon-T descent stations, would be repaired.

 On 2 August 2017, the IPC was involved in anti-submarine exercises in the Baltic Sea.

 On 5 September 2017, the ship completed the tasks of searching for and destroying a simulated enemy submarine.

-As of 19 September 2021, he remained in service.
+The ship remained active as of 2025.